 - Aptitude for Learning – The problems we solve are often non-trivial.
 They require a custom-tailored approach that could scale.
 Fetching a basic tutorial online won’t get the job done, really.
 That’s why we ask applicants what they tend to read (blogs, books) or whether they work on side projects or take courses outside of work.

 - Proactiveness – The ability to raise concerns, suggest ideas, improve the codebase and our documentation, and everything in-between.
 We don’t want to babysit people; we’d rather assign ownership of activities to those willing to walk the walk.

 - Team Players – The reason this matters is twofold: a 10x employee won’t get far without collaboration and we want to avoid interpersonal conflicts, drama, and other forms of tension at the workplace.
 Combined with #3, this results in transparency.
 Plus, we want a friendly and open culture that is a safe space.

 - Some Interest in Business Problems – We are effectively a consultancy.
 All teams work together to come up with ideas for improving our customers’ products, be it via UX, performance enhancements, new automation features, a marketing twist that could work out well.
 Being solely focused on your field alone is harder to manage.

 - Analytical Thinking – We look for creativity and logical approaches to various problems.
-This is why we’ve been building some internal tools and systems, plan some IoT solutions at the office, and always look for fun improvements to our workflows.
+This is why we’ve been building some internal tools and systems, planning some IoT solutions at the office, and always looking for fun improvements to our workflows.

 For in-house workers, we’re a pet-friendly environment with a dog at the office and a couple of rooms with hookahs.
 It’s obviously important for people to be receptive to that 🙂